kwhat/jnativehook/readme.txt

     level.
 The acquired pointer coordinates are untranslated from their native position.
 The coordinates are usually relative to the upper left corner of the native display, however that origin cannot be guaranteed.
-Modifier masks are translated directly from their native masks to a virtual mask.
+Modifier masks are translated directly from their native masks to virtual masks.
 	After all native translations have taken place, the virtual key code and modifier mask are delivered to Java via a NativeMouseEvent object.